danieleTS/baryons_simba/README.md

 Licence: GPL-3.0
 baryons_simba Copyright (C) 2021 Daniele Sorini and Sarah Appleby

-This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it under certain conditions.
+Read the LICENCE file for details.